 To pre-pay for a Specialization, you will need to do so when you enroll in the Specialization or when you enroll in your first course in the Specialization.

-Some Specializations let you pre-enroll and pay before the first session of the first course in the Specialization begins.
-If you pay before the first session start date, your refund and Specialization Certificate eligibility periods will begin on the first session's start date, not on your payment date.
+Some Specializations let you pre-enroll and pay before the first course in the Specialization begins.
+If you pay before the start date, your refund and Specialization Certificate eligibility periods will begin on the course's start date, not on your payment date.

-If you pre-pay for an entire Specialization, your payment will expire one year (365 days) from the payment date, or one year from the date that the first session of the first course in the Specialization opens, whichever is later.
+If you pre-pay for an entire Specialization, your payment will expire one year (365 days) from the payment date, or one year from the date that the first course in the Specialization opens, whichever is later.
 You can find information about your payment dates on your My Purchases page.

-During this one-year period, you may attempt multiple sessions of any course in the Specialization.
+During this one-year period, you may attempt multiple retakes of any course in the Specialization.

 If you don't earn your Specialization Certificate within one year, you'll get Course Certificates for each course you finished.
 You'll need to pay the individual fees for any courses you haven't finished.